The PostgreSQL Editor For pgvector

 Note: All credentials and snapshots are encrypted in transit and at rest (by Supabase and Cloudflare security practices).
 Your live queries never leave your machine.

-Working with pgvector is great, but interacting with vector data using normal SQL editors can feel like your data is in a black box. dbSurface is the SQL editor that lets you make queries and explore vector data in a way that makes sense.
+Working with pgvector is great, but interacting with vector data using normal SQL editors can feel like your data is in a black box.

-Feel free to open an issue on our Github.
+Feel free to open an issue on our GitHub!